On the early morning of February 23, 2020, Ernest Bahr of Canton passed on during his sleep. He was 63

 at 2 p.m.

-To plant a tree in memory of Ernest J. Bahr, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Ernest J. Bahr, please visit our floral store.